By Cassandra Bramucci

 Now, there is an opportunity for other “amateur archaeologists” - who would like the chance to participate in the restoration of Baba’s Walkway – to come to Meher Mount and add their efforts to those of Eric and Kyle.

-The goal is to ensure that every inch of this precious path, a path that was sanctified by the steps of Beloved Meher Baba on August 2, 1956, is preserved.
+The goal is to ensure that every inch of this precious path is uncovered and preserved.